King’s Health Partners designated as an Academic Health Sciences Centre

-Today, 1 April, King’s Health Partners has been re-designated as a National Institute for Health Research – NHS England/Improvement (NIHR-NHSE/I) Academic Health Sciences Centre (AHSC) for a further five years.
+On 1 April 2020, King’s Health Partners was re-designated as a National Institute for Health Research – NHS England/Improvement (NIHR-NHSE/I) Academic Health Sciences Centre (AHSC) for a further five years.

 In Autumn 2019, NIHR-NHSE/I announced a new competition for AHSCs.
 With applications to be submitted in December 2019, and interviews with a King’s Health Partners panel in February 2020.

 We have been working with our partners and local healthcare system to develop our next five-year strategy.
 This work builds on the strength of our last strategy - King’s Health Partners ‘Pioneering better health for all - Improving health and wellbeing Locally and globally 2014 – 2019’.

 From 2020 - 2025, we will intensify our work on earlier detection, intervention and targeted prevention of disease through the use of new approaches working with our clinical academics.

 We will aim to deliver sustainable health improvements to our communities; focusing on prevention, with an emphasis on improving the health of our communities by tackling major risk factors for disease.

 To do this we will continue to work with our education and training teams, to ensure our workforce is equipped for the future of modern healthcare, skilled in Mind & Body care, able to manage multiple conditions and the use of digital technologies and AI to deliver the best patient care.